waveandsmile, Jan 4, 2007

 Edited by Azizi Powell

-This pancocojams post showcases a YouTube video clip from the 2006 cheerleader movie Bring It On All Or Nothing .
-That clip serves as an example of an adapted version of a group of African American originated foot stomping cheers that have a distinctive textual (word) pattern that I refer to as "command, refusal, command, compliance" (abbreviated as "command/refusal").
+This pancocojams post showcases a YouTube video clip from the 2006 cheerleader movie Bring It On All Or Nothing.
+That clip serves as an example of an adapted version of a suv-category of African American originated foot stomping cheers that have a distinctive textual (word) pattern.
+I refer that pattern as "command, refusal, command, compliance" which I abbreviate as "command/refusal".

 The content of this post is presented for folkloric and recreational purposes.